AnonymousPaperIJCAI2026/A2Z/README.md

-#### Stage-wise old-target trajectory: VisA after each source update
+#### Two-fold old-target trajectory after each source update

-To explicitly answer how a previously evaluated target changes after adding a new source dataset, we report the stage-wise trajectory of VisA in Fold-1.
+To explicitly answer how a previously evaluated target changes after adding new source datasets, we report old-target trajectories in both folds.
+For each row, `Δ vs. prev. step` is computed as the score after adding the current source minus the score after the immediately preceding source update.

+##### Fold-1 old-target example: VisA

-At Step 1, the model is updated with MVTec and evaluated on VisA.
-From Step 2 onward, VisA becomes an old target, and `Δ vs. prev. step` measures the change after adding the current new source compared with the immediately preceding source update.
+In Fold-1, MVTec is first used as the source and VisA is evaluated as the paired target.
+From Step 2 onward, VisA becomes an old target, and the table reports how its performance changes after each newly added source dataset.

 | Step | New source added | Source datasets seen so far | Target probe | iAUROC/iAP | Δ iAUROC/iAP vs. prev. step | pAUROC/pAP/pF1/PRO | Δ pAUROC/pAP/pF1/PRO vs. prev. step |
 |---:|---|---|---|---:|---:|---:|---:|